Olamide Zaccheaus

-Olamide David Zaccheaus (/oʊˈlɑːmɪdeɪ zɑːˈkiːjʌs/ oh-LAH-mih-day-_-zah-KEE-us; born July 23, 1997) is an American professional football wide receiver for the Chicago Bears of the National Football League (NFL).
-He played college football for the Virginia Cavaliers and has also played in the NFL for the Atlanta Falcons, Philadelphia Eagles, and Washington Commanders.
+Olamide David Zaccheaus (/oʊˈlɑːmɪdeɪ zɑːˈkiːjʌs/ oh-LAH-mih-day-_-zah-KEE-us; born July 23, 1997) is an American professional football wide receiver for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Virginia Cavaliers and has also played in the NFL for the Philadelphia Eagles, Washington Commanders, and Chicago Bears.

 Early life

 Zaccheaus was born on July 23, 1997, in Plainfield, New Jersey.
 At age seven, he moved to Magnolia, New Jersey in Camden County, New Jersey.
 He played high school football at St. Joseph's Preparatory School in Philadelphia.
+Zaccheaus is of Nigerian descent.

 College career

 Zaccheaus was a member of the Virginia Cavaliers for four seasons.
 He was named second team All-Atlantic Coast Conference (ACC) after catching 85 passes for 895 yards and five touchdowns as a junior.

 As a senior, Zaccheaus led the ACC with 93 receptions for 1,058 yards and nine touchdowns and was named first team All-ACC.

 He was named the Most Valuable Player of the 2018 Belk Bowl, his final game as a Cavalier, after making 12 receptions for 100 yards receiving and three touchdowns.

 Zaccheaus finished his collegiate career with 250 receptions for 2,753 yards and 22 touchdowns while also rushing 79 times for 551 yards and two touchdowns in 50 games played.